-The strength of New Zealand's economy is, at the date of this Statement of Intent, reflected in a steady flow of Code-regulated transactions and Code company schemes.
-While this level of transactions may be impacted by the Covid-19 pandemic, in recent years the economy has weathered other domestic and international shocks, such as the global financial crisis in 2008 and the major earthquakes in New Zealand in 2016.
+The New Zealand economy has in the past weathered other domestic and international shocks, such as the global financial crisis in 2008 and the major earthquakes in New Zealand in 2016.
 For example, in the 2008/2009 financial year the global financial crisis saw a reduction in the number of transactions monitored by the Panel.
 The number of Code-regulated transactions that year fell to 17, compared to 25 the previous year.
 The following year the number of transactions monitored by the Panel increased to 20.
-The number of transactions since then has varied, but generally within the range of 15-25 per year.
-Over the last four financial years the number of transactions monitored by the Panel (including, since 2015, Code company schemes of arrangement) has been in the range of 20-25 per year.
+The number of transactions since 2010 has varied, but generally has been within the range of 15-25 per year.

-Looking forward, in the short term the Panel expects that the number of transactions monitored by the Panel will reduce and could fall below the historic range of 15-25 transactions per year.
-While the Panel believes that over the medium term there is likely to be a continuation of transactions that will be regulated by the Panel, there is considerable uncertainty as to how long the effect of the Covid-19 pandemic may last.
-This means that the Panel expects to maintain a strong focus on monitoring and enforcement of the Code and of Code company schemes (outputs 1 and 2), with its focus on policy and public education (outputs 3 and 4) increasing while a reduced level of transactions occurs.
+Looking forward, in the short term the Panel expects that the number of transactions monitored by the Panel will remain below the historic range of 15-25 transactions per year.
+This means that the Panel expects to maintain a strong focus on monitoring and enforcement of the Code and of Code company schemes (outputs 1 and 2), with its focus on policy and public education (outputs 3 and 4) increasing while there is a reduced level of transactions.